-There are three examination diets (assessment periods): December, Spring and the Resit Diet in the Summer.
+There are three examination diets (assessment periods): December, Spring and Summer.

-Exam Conduct and Identity Checks
+Exam Conduct and ID Checks

 Make sure you know what is required and permitted within each of your exams and understand the University exam conduct.

 Exam Timetables

 Information on the exam timetable and when it will be available.
 Please note that exam timetables are subject to change so check regularly - we recommend checking the morning of each exam for any adjustments.